 Robert Ayers Contract Information:

-Signed a five-year deal with Denver in August of 2009.
+Signed a three-year, $21 million deal with the Buccaneers in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Robert Ayers – simply subscribe now.